sylweriusz/TaggedCache/README.md

 Cache with tags, fast delete

 ### Installation with composer
-It is possible to install library via composer
 ```
 composer require sylweriusz/taggedcache
 ```

 ### Initialization
 ```php
 $cache = new \TaggedCache\Memcache('127.0.0.1'); //memcache server address
 //or